Lohit20/biomedical-token-tagging/README.md

 # 🧬 Biomedical Abbreviation Detection using BioBERT

 This project focuses on detecting biomedical abbreviations and their corresponding long forms in scientific text using token classification techniques.
-Developed as part of the **COMM061 NLP module** at the **University of Surrey**, the system identifies abbreviations and expansions using transformer models and serves them through an interactive chatbot.
+The system identifies abbreviations and expansions using transformer models and serves them through an interactive chatbot.

 ---

-## 📌 Problem Statement
+## Problem Statement

 Biomedical texts often contain complex abbreviations that vary in context and meaning.
 The goal of this project is to build a model that accurately tags abbreviations (AC) and long forms (LF) using BIO tagging format:
 - `B-AC` – Beginning of an abbreviation